paulcavallaro/capital-piketty/_posts/2014-08-26-introduction.md

 Piketty proposes a way to measure income inequality within a country by comparing the share of national income earned by the top decile, i.e., what percentage of national income did the top 10% of income earners earn.
 In a completely equal society, which we should note Piketty mentions as not a goal, we would expect the percentage to be 10%.

-We can visualize this idea with Piketty's data for the United States.
+We can visualize this idea of income inequality with Piketty's data for the United States.
 Below is a graph of the top decile's percentage share of U.S. national income from 1910 to 2010.
 To read the chart, it says that in 1928, 49.3% of U.S. national income was earned by the top 10% of income earners.